 This type of auto accident can be caused by many factors.
 Drunk drivers sometimes crash head-on into an oncoming car, causing devastation.
 In addition, negligence is a common reason that head-on-collisions occur, either by that of the driver at fault, or from of a lack of maintenance on the road.
 Sometimes an automobile manufacturer will produce a defective part that contributes to the accident.
 But whatever the cause, the results can be devastating.

-Our Fort Lauderdale personal injury lawyers at Kelley/Uustal understand just how much a head-on-collision can affect a family.
-If the accident results in a catastrophic injury, the financial implications can be overwhelming.
+Our Fort Lauderdale personal injury lawyers at Kelley/Uustal understand just how much a head-on-collision in an auto accident can affect a family.
+If a crash results in a catastrophic injury, the financial implications can be overwhelming.
 The injured party may not be able to continue to work, will likely have mounting bills and probable continued pain and suffering due to a forced lifestyle change.
 If the head-on-collision resulted in the death of a loved one, the impact will be long lasting and emotionally devastating.

 Rollover Car Accidents